 10. Black-top tube

 The test tubes contain 3.8% buffered sodium citrate (4NC) which removes calcium by forming salts.
-The sample, which is 1.6mls blood, is therefore suitable for pediatric and Westergren ESR.
+The sample, which is 1.6mls blood, is, therefore, suitable for pediatric and Westergren ESR.

 11. Royal blue top tube

 Some manufacturers include potassium EDTA or sodium EDTA and sodium heparin additives in these blood collection tubes while others make plain tubes.
 6mls of blood gently mixed eight times yields serum fit for tests involving toxicology, trace elements, for example, mercury, copper, zinc, and lead and nutritional chemistry.
+The anticoagulants in royal blue blood collection tubes prevent thrombin formation.

 12. Pearl white-top tube plasma preparation tube (PPT)

 The vacutainer has EDTA and special polyester material.
 It is used to obtain plasma for PCR tests.
 The tube is filled with blood and gently inverted 8-10 times.
+Plasma for PCR tests is collected in Pearl-White top plasma preparation tubes.

 13. Gold top tube